logancostello/Connect4_Bot/README.md

 ]
 ```
 ## Tracking Progress
 Throughout the development of this project (and during future development), I have been tracking the progress of the bot by making it by many games against different versions of itself.
-While these tests do not have massive sample sizes, they show some insight as to how much an additional feature improved the skill of the bot.
+While these tests do not have massive sample sizes, they show some insight as to how much an additional feature improved the skill/speed of the bot.
 I did not track every small addition, but I tried to track major ones.

+### Skill Progress
 The tests consisted of hundreds/thousands of games and the scores are recorded in this format:

 **opponent1 [WINS, TIES, LOSSES] opponent2 (TOTAL GAMES)**